-Since May 3, 1965, all licenses granted by the Commissioner of Patents and Trademarks to file patent applications in foreign countries have been made of record in the application to which they correspond.
-The granted request for a license and the license are given paper numbers and endorsed on the file wrapper and on the Serial Register Card.
-Requests for licenses which are not approved are neither recorded nor placed in the application file wrapper.
+All licenses granted by the Commissioner of Patents and Trademarks to file patent applications in foreign countries are made of record in the application to which they correspond.
+A petition for a license and the license resulting therefrom are given paper numbers and endorsed on the file wrapper.
+Petitions for licenses which are not approved are recorded and placed in the application file wrapper.

 If a secrecy order is applied to an international application, the application will not be forwarded to the International Bureau as long as the secrecy order remains in effect.
-If the secrecy order remains in effect at the end of the 14th month after the priority date of the international application, the international application will be declared withdrawn (abandoned) because the Record Copy of the international application was not received in time by the International Bureau (37 CFR 5.3(d), PCT Article 12(3), and PCT Rule 22.3).
+If the secrecy order remains in effect at the end of the 15th month after the priority date of the international application, the international application will be declared withdrawn (abandoned) because the Record Copy of the international application was not received in time by the International Bureau (37 CFR 5.3(d), PCT Article 12(3), and PCT Rule 22.3).
 If the United States of America has been designated, however, it is possible to save the U.S. filing date, by fulfilling the requirements of 35 U.S.C.
-371(c) prior to the end of the 14th month.
+371(c) prior to the end of the 15th month.

-"Review" of Applications for 107.01 Secrecy Order
+107.01 "Review" of Applications for Secrecy Order